second-hand / one-off items

 * Various Artists: Yonder Come the Blues paperback book, 358 pages (Cambridge University Press).
 Collects the books Savannah Syncopators: African Retentions in the Blues by Paul Oliver, Blacks, Whites, and Blues by Tony Russell, & Recording the Blues by Robert Dixon & John Godrich, all originally issued by Blues Paperbacks.
 New afterwords added for each.
 Published in 2001.
 Promo states the book "collectively confront[s] the problem of how, when and from where the blues emerged & developed.
 It emphasizes the significance of the African heritage, the mutuality of much white & black music & the role of recording in consolidating the blues.
 Redressing some of the misconceptions that persist in writing on African-American music, it will be essential reading for all enthusiasts of blues, jazz, & country music."
 Light signs of reading & shelving over the years.
 UK issue. $15

 * Various Artists: Your Car Machine: Hot Blues 1956-1964 LP (Black Arts Record Co., Inc).
 Featured artists include Little Sonny, Cousin Leroy, Guitar Tommy Moore, & more.
 Includes insert, which is clean.
 Cover shows minor wear with a few short creases along the spine.
-Vinyl looks clean but plays with low-level crackle & occasional pops; pressing issues?
+Vinyl looks clean but plays with low-level crackle & occasional pops, perhaps due to the quality of the pressing?
 French issue. $10

 * Andrew White: Live at the Foolery in Washington, D.C., Vol. 5 LP (Andrew's Music).
 Hot 1974 live recordings, with White & his band offering versions of "Wabash" by Cannonball Adderley & "Red Cross" by Charlie Parker, along with two of White's compositions.
 Issued on White's label, Andrew's Music.
 Record is clean.
 Cover shows light wear & a couple bends, especially the one at lower right in seen in the pic below. $20